hashimati/Service-Requests-Offers-Microservices/README.md

 ```
 ### Step 5: Interaction Between RequestsServcie and OffersService

 In Java microservices development, the services are interacting between each via communication protocols.
-The common ways to achieve communitcations between services:
+The common ways to achieve communications between services:

 1. Web Client
 2. TCP Client and EventBus which are commonly used in [Vertx](https://vertex.io) framework.
 3. WebSocket
 4. Reactive Stream Protocol like [RSocket](RSocket)
-5. RPC which is Remote Procedure Call like GRPC which is using Protobuff protocol or Java RMI.
+5. RPC: it is a Remote Procedure Call like GRPC which is using Protobuff protocol or Java RMI.

-We will use Web Client in this application to exchange information between services.
-Micronaut framework provides a client implemenation for web client and reactive streams which is enable developer to implement communtication in intuitive way.
+You will use Web Client in this application to exchange information between services.
+Micronaut framework provides a client implementation for web client and reactive streams which enable the developer to implement communication intuitively.

-In the scope of the given requirment, the RequestsService and OffersServices are interacting and exchanging services in three functios:
+In the scope of the given requirement, the RequestsService and OffersServices are interacting and exchanging services in three functions:
-1) Submiting offer.
+1) Submitting offers.
-2) Accepting Offer.
+2) Accepting offers.
-3) Rejecting Offer.
+3) Rejecting offers.

-#### Submitting Offer
+#### Submitting Offers
-Submitting offer REST service is produced by Offers Service.
-Once the service provider user sumbits an order, the system should check the status of the service request beforing storing the offer in the database.
-The system should link the offer to INITIATED service request only.
-So, the offers service will ask the requests service for service request status.
+Submitting offers REST service is produced by Offers Service.
+Once the service provider user submits an order, the system should check the status of the service request before storing the offer in the database.
+The system should link the offer to the INITIATED service request only.
+So, the service of the offer asks the Request Service for the request status.

 ![Image_diagram](https://github.com/hashimati/Service-Requests-Offers-Microservices/raw/master/submitting_offer.png)

-In order to acheive this step, you need to create Request Service Client interface.
-The client interface is annotated with @Client annotation.
-In the client annoation, you should pass the requests service name.
-The RequestClient is defined as following:
+To achieve this step, you need to create the Request Service Client interface.
+Use @Client annotation with the client interface.
+In the client annotation, you should pass the requests service name.
+The RequestClient is defined as follows:

 ```java
  @Client(id="request-services", path = "/api")